Module Leader (Engineering)

 As specific objectives, by the end of the course students should be able to:

-- have some appreciation of the principles of architectural engineering, with a strong focus on environmental and sustainability principles.
+- have some appreciation of the principles of architectural engineering, with a strong focus on environmental and structural aspects.

 - be aware of the various functional requirements of building services and building envelopes, and of how they can be met by combinations of materials and proper construction techniques.

-- be aware of current digital and computational techniques used in building energy and performance analysis.
+- be aware of current digital and computational techniques used in design analysis.

 This module is run in conjunction with the Department of Architecture.
 CUED students who elect to do this module will work together one full afternoon per week with final year students from the Department of Architecture.
 The module involves an architectural engineering design exercise, with students working in mixed groups of architects and engineers.

-The course focuses on environmental architecture, such as on how to provide energy-efficient building designs.
+The course focuses on energy-efficient building designs.
 It also considers structural design -- specifically timber.

 The teaching format will be unconventional.
-Each afternoon will probably begin and end with a short talk by one of the lecturers or by an external speaker.
-Between these, students will work (in groups) on developing thermal, structural and other strategies for their design project.
+Each afternoon will probably begin with a short talk by one of the lecturers or by an external speaker.
+For the remaining class time, students will work (in groups) on developing environmental, structural and other strategies for their design project.

-On the final afternoon of the course, each group will make a presentation of its design (including a physical model) to an assembled group of architectural, structural, environmental and gallery experts.
+On week 5 of the course, each group will make a presentation of its design (including a physical model) to an assembled group of architectural, structural, environmental experts.
+Weeks 6-8 will be devoted to developing detailed design of parts of the project.

-- 16% for the group presentation of the design and the model at the Final Review
+- 20% for the group presentation of the design and the model on week 5

-- 60% for an individually authored report summarising the Group solution and developing an aspect of the design and analysis, to be submitted digitally on Moodle by each student by 4.00pm on the first day of the Lent Term.
+- 60% for an individually authored report on developing an aspect of the design and analysis, to be submitted digitally on Moodle by each student by 4.00pm on the first day of the Lent Term.

 Please see the Booklist for Group D Courses for references for this module.